 - Practice evacuation procedures alone and with your evacuation assistants frequently.

-For additional information about emergency evacuation and emergency procedures please reference the Environmental Health and Safety Office’s Emergency Preparedness Guides available online at ehs.gmu.edu.
+For additional information about emergency evacuation and emergency procedures please reference Environmental Health and Safety Office’s Emergency Preparedness Guides. opens a new window.